 Step 1: Install the nightwatch-visual-testing package

-The NightwatchJS doesn’t support Visual Testing out of the box, so we need to install the third-party package
+The NightwatchJS doesn’t support Visual Testing out of the box, so you need to install the third-party package

 Use the below command to install the package.